-By Marita Green, Homeschooling Mom and Author at Deep Stash
+By Marita Green, Homeschooling Mom and Content Editor at Deepstash

 As parents, we may find the last years of home education challenging to navigate.
 Together with our children, we have to make a suitable matric choice that will benefit our children in the future.
 Knowing which matric options are available and how these options are likely to fit into the future can help the decision process.